 Rose Ann DiMaria-Ghalili, PhD, RN, CNSC, FASPEN, FAAN, FGSA

-Assistant Dean for Interprofessional and Collaborative Research; Professor
+Associate Dean for Interprofessional Research and Development, Professor

 Click here for full bio